m92vyas/llm-reader/README.md

 Use this library to turn any html source text to LLM friendly text.
 Fully open source alternative to jina reader api and firecrawl api.

-You can also refer my other repo [AI-web_scraper](https://github.com/m92vyas/AI-web_scraper) for direct scraping tools to scrape multiple links, web search+scraping with just a simple query.
-It suports multiple LLMs, Web Search and Extracts Data as per your written instructions.
+You can also refer to my other repo [AI-web_scraper](https://github.com/m92vyas/AI-web_scraper) for direct scraping tools to scrape multiple links, web search+scraping with just a simple query.
+It supports multiple LLMs, Web Search and Extracts Data as per your written instructions.

 ### Install:
 ```python